-The jewelled and ridged yellow gold Egg stands on its original tripod pedestal, which has chased lion paw feet and is encircled by coloured gold garlands suspended from cabochon blue sapphires topped with rose diamond set bows.
+The jewelled and ridged yellow gold Egg stands on its original tripod pedestal, stood on chased lion paw feet and encircled by coloured gold garlands suspended from cabochon blue sapphires topped with rose diamond set bows (one missing).

 It contains a surprise of a lady’s watch by Vacheron Constantin, with a white enamel dial and openwork diamond set gold hands.
 The watch has been taken from its case to be mounted in the Egg and is hinged, allowing it to stand upright.

 Made in the workshop of Fabergé’s Chief-Jeweller: